 Using the 8 mm hex L-wrench included with the saw, turn the spacing adjustment bolt clockwise to decrease the spacing between the brake cartridge and the edge of the blade, and counter-clockwise to increase the spacing.
-Adjust the brake position as needed to set the spacing between the teeth of the blade and the closest point on the brake cartridge to between
+Adjust the brake position as needed to set the spacing between the teeth of the blade and the closest point on the brake cartridge to between 1/16 inch and 1/8 inch (see Figs. 11 and 12).

-1/16 inch and 1/8 inch (see Fig. 12).
+One simple method to adjust the spacing is to place a U.S. nickel between the closest points on the blade and brake cartridge to give a spacing of about 0.070 inch.
+Then adjust the spacing adjustment bolt until the teeth of the blade just skim the nickel when the blade is rotated by hand.

-A U.S. nickel can be placed between the closest points on the blade and brake cartridge to give a spacing of about 0.070 inch.
-The exact distance is not critical, but it is important to make sure the blade teeth do not touch the brake pawl.
 Note that the point on the brake pawl that is closest to the blade may be at the end of the brake pawl rather than the middle if the diameter of the blade is slightly less than 10 inches.